33rd Guards Rifle Division: East Prussian Campaign

 The Front's plan for the offensive, which began on January 14 on this sector, called for the 39th, 5th and 28th Armies to attack from the first echelon along a line from Tilsit to Insterburg with 11th Guards Army in second echelon.
 Taking advantage of 28th Army's breakthrough towards Insterburg the 2nd Guards attacked on at 1430 hours on January 16 with three divisions of its 11th and 13th Guards Corps following a one-and-a-half hour artillery preparation; 33rd Guards was in 11th Guards Corps' second echelon.
 The German forces put up heavy resistance and the lead divisions had to beat off 12 infantry and tank counterattacks before capturing the first trench line and parts of the second and pausing to consolidate.
 The next day the advance remained slow, but the Front committed its armored formations on January 18 and secured a breakthrough north of Gumbinnen.
 In the following days 2nd Guards Army advanced in the direction of Angerapp in support of 28th Army.

 As the drive into East Prussia continued the division was transferred to the 13th Guards Corps, which was now in 39th Army.
 It would remain in this Corps for the duration of the war.
-On January 31 the Corps reached the Frisches Haff from the north along a 10km front, cutting off the German forces in and around Königsberg from contact to the west, but heavy counterattacks soon re-opened a corridor.
+On January 31 the Corps reached the Frisches Haff from the north along a 10 km front, cutting off the German forces in and around Königsberg from contact to the west, but heavy counterattacks soon re-opened a corridor.
 In February the 13th Guards Corps was reassigned to 43rd Army, which was now part of the Zemland Group of Forces.
 At the beginning of April the Front made preparations for the final assault on Königsberg.
-The heavily-reinforced Army deployed six divisions in the first echelon along a 5km-wide front from Trenk to Amalienhof with the task of breaking through the external perimeter, advancing to the southeast, and clear the city as far as the Pregel River along with units of the 50th Army.
+The heavily reinforced Army deployed six divisions in the first echelon along a 5 km-wide front from Trenk to Amalienhof with the task of breaking through the external perimeter, advancing to the southeast, and clear the city as far as the Pregel River along with units of the 50th Army.
 The attack, which faced two regiments of the 561st Infantry Division, began on April 6 and proceeded largely as planned.
 On April 8 the Army committed its second echelon into the fighting and the next day the garrison surrendered.